silverjuke/silverjuke/docs/user-guide.md

 main window eg. by the keys "+" and "-", the font and the cover sizes change proportionally.
 Btw. the key "*" brings you back to a zoom of 100%.

+**View options**

+In the "View" part of the main menu, you can define several view options.
+Most of them are self-explaining, however, we'd like to mention some of them here:

+- **Columns / Automatic track number:** If this option is set to "yes", Silverjuke automatically enumerates all tracks of an album with no gaps starting at "1".
+This will ignore the information stored in the database or in the (ID3-)tags which will be used otherwise.
+  Available in album view only.

+- **Columns / Track list: Show different...** For the artist- and album names you can define if they should be shown if they differ from the artist-/album names of the whole album.
+  Available in album view only.

 Kiosk Mode
 ================================================================================